paul-hammant/app-config-app/README.md

 | jimmy-qa      | apples   | stage | dev        |
 | joe-developer | oranges  | dev   |            |

 Your user will have read/write permissions on all branches.
 The script useradd.rb will add and modify users, but will give them read/write on _all_ branches.
 For more details on managing permissions, read [Perforce' documentation][].
+Particularly the 'p4 protect' command.

 [Perforce' documentation]: http://www.perforce.com/perforce/doc.current/manuals/p4sag/04_protect.html